-It is also interesting to note that in the finite-horizon regime, i.e. left of the dotted vertical lines in figures 10(b)-10(f), approximating the diffusion coefficient by the one-step memory process (2.16) is just as good as the two-step process (2.24).
-In the cylindrical-horizon regime, however, the two results are different; the single-step approximation gets poorer as $\rho{out}$ decreases, whereas the two-step process yields more accurate estimates.
-This corresponds to the fact that correlations decay more slowly in the cylindrical-horizon regime [19], so that memory effects persist for longer.
+It is also interesting to note that in the finite-horizon regime, i.e. left of the dotted vertical lines in figures 10(b)-(f), approximating the diffusion coefficient by the one-step memory process (2.16) is just as good as the two-step process (2.24).
+In the CH regime, however, the two results are different; the single-step approximation gets poorer as ρ{out} decreases, whereas the two-step process yields more accurate estimates.
+This corresponds to the fact that correlations decay more slowly in the CH regime [19], so that memory effects persist for longer.